petri-labs/mokita/tests/e2e/README.md

 The `initialization` package introduces the logic necessary for initializing a chain by creating a genesis file and all required configuration files such as the `app.toml`.
-This package directly depends on the Mokisis codebase.
+This package directly depends on the Mokita codebase.

 ## `upgrade` Package